Nov 25, 2015

-Addressing legislative and technical pain points for digital merchants.
+Addressing legislative and technical pain points for digital businesses.

-While merchants struggle to comply with varying and conflicting digital tax laws from around the world, a new white paper released by Taxamo outlines a number of recommendations for tax authorities that if adopted, would greatly ease the burden of compliance for digital merchants.
+While businesses struggle to comply with varying and conflicting digital tax laws from around the world, a new white paper released by Taxamo outlines a number of recommendations for tax authorities that if adopted, would greatly ease the burden of compliance for digital businesses.

 Taking recent tax changes implemented in Europe, Japan, and South Africa as case examples, the white paper, ‘Standardizing International Digital Tax Compliance’ provides detailed background and guidance on: